iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 This method returns two pieces of information back to the C code:

   * an `appendix` in `appendixResult[0]`, which contains the information of the resolved `CallSite` returned by `myBSM`.
-    * The `CallSite` points to the `HelloInvoke.callme method`.
+    * our `CallSite` points to the `HelloInvoke.callme method`.
-  * a [`MemberName`](http://hg.openjdk.java.net/jdk/hs/file/ea0d0781c63c/src/java.base/share/classes/java/lang/invoke/MemberName.java).
+  * an `adapter` of the type [`MemberName`](http://hg.openjdk.java.net/jdk/hs/file/ea0d0781c63c/src/java.base/share/classes/java/lang/invoke/MemberName.java).
 In our example, this is returned by <a href="http://hg.openjdk.java.net/jdk/hs/file/ea0d0781c63c/src/java.base/share/classes/java/lang/invoke/Invokers.java#l520">Invokers.linkToTargetMethod</a>
 which generates a LambdaForm (based solely on the `type` of the method we're trying to invoke):